mytestbed/omf_job_service/README.md

 command.
 What is different here is the identification of a resource in the argument parameter.
 Resources are identified by a 'name@type' convention.
 If 'name' is omitted, the scheduler automatically assigns a suitable resource of the requested type.

+To get a listing of the active, or pending jobs, got to [http://localhost:8002/queue](http://localhost:8002/queue?_format=html)